PSOPT/psopt/README.md

 Please note that the minimum version of CMake that is required by the build process is 3.12.
 Earlier versions of CMake are not suitable.

-If you use Ubuntu 20.04, all dependencies plus GNUplot can be installed as follows:
+If you use [Ubuntu 20.04](https://releases.ubuntu.com/20.04/), all dependencies plus GNUplot can simply be installed as follows:

 1. `sudo apt-get install libboost-dev`
 2. `sudo apt-get install libboost-system-dev`